 Before he joined the Government Legal Department, Simon worked as a Criminal Practitioner a the self-employed Bar, specialising in crime with an emphasis on prosecution.
 Simon was instructed in the cases to appear for the Crown (acting for the CPS, DWP and HMRC), RSPCA and the Probation Service. in 2007 Simon joined the CPS on secondment as a Senior Crown Prosecutor before moving to the Criminal Appeals Office in 2007 where he acted as a Lawyer to the Court of Appeal and the Registrar, providing legal advice and assistance to Judges in respect of appeals against conviction and/or sentence.

-Simon attended the University of Kent at Canterbury at then the Inns of Court School of Law.
+Simon attended the University of Kent at Canterbury and then the Inns of Court School of Law.
 He was called to Bar in 2003.

 Notable cases in which Simon has been instructed include: